-If you request a journal article through interlibrary loan, the article is also mailed to the Medical Library on your behalf.
-If you are paying with a check, you’ll need to come to the library to pick-up and pay for the article.
-If you’re paying with an account or grant number, you can give us your address and we’ll mail the article to you when it arrives.
-Articles can also be faxed or e-mailed to you if you are providing a billing account number.
+If you request a journal article or book chapter through interlibrary loan, it is also sent to the Medical Library on your behalf.
+If you are paying with a check or cash (exact change only), you’ll need to come to the library to pick up and pay for the article.
+If you’re paying with a Department Billing account or P.O. number, you can give us your address and we’ll email the article to you when it arrives.
+If a journal article or book chapter is available at no charge, we will also email it to you.

 For more information, contact Konstantin Starikov at (617) 358-2349 or email@example.com.

-How do I print/make copies in the Medical Library?
+How do I print/scan/make copies in the Medical Library?